meierpd/fitnesspark-attendance/visualizer/README_visualizer.md

 ### Charts

-1. **Today vs Typical (Same Weekday)** – compares today’s attendance with the average of the past 4 weeks for the same weekday.
+1. **Today vs Typical (Same Weekday)** – compares today’s attendance with the average of the past 4 weeks for the same weekday, limited to gym opening hours (06:30–22:00).
 2. **All-Time Attendance** – shows attendance counts over time.

 ### Summary Table